trikoder/jsonapibundle/src/Resources/doc/getting_started/schema_class_map.md

 Add method receives two parameters:
 - $class - FQN of class that provided schema should be used for
 - $schema - FQN or class of closure that returns instance of the schema that should be used for the model.
-Closure must accept two arguments `SchemaFactoryInterface $factory, ContainerInterface $serviceContainer`.
+Closure must accept two arguments `SchemaFactoryInterface $factory, ContainerInterface $serviceContainer` (!IMORTANT - second argument for Closure - service container is deprecated and will be removed in the future in favour of autowiring).